The Casimir Effect

 and

 These terms depend on the microscopic high-frequency behavior of the material model.
-However, in the parallel-plate calculation they combine into terms that are independent of after the outside regions are included.
+However, in the parallel-plate calculation they combine into terms that are independent of LL after the outside regions are included.

 and